AhmedTroudi/RLTrading/README.md

 # RLTrading
-Algorithm Trading in RL using Q learning Algorithm
+An attempt in algorithm Trading in RL using Q learning Algorithm

 # Reinforcement Learning
 This area of machine learning consists in training an agent by reward and punishment without needing to